How can I get to the museum?

 There are numerous transport options to get to the museum, they include:

-- Sun Bus Route 123 and get off at the Skyrail stop (please note the bus service does not operate on weekends or public holidays).
+- Sun Bus Route 123 and disembark at the Skyrail stop (please note the bus service does not operate on weekends or public holidays).
 Click here for the Sun Bus Website

 - Self-drive via Kamerunga Road OR Captain Cook Highway